 11.22.15.aa2.3 GCR setup procedures

+An AP with dot11GCRActivated true, may alert an associated non-AP STA by sending an unsolicited individually addressed DMS Response frame that contains one DMS Status field with a GCR Response subelement per group address, if it detects that the associated non-AP STA meets following conditions: (#3086)

-A GCR eligible STA is one that is either an associated STA with Robust AV Streaming equal(#3027) to 1 in the Extended Capabilities element in the STA's most recent (Re)Association Request or a peer mesh STA with Mesh Robust AV Streaming equal(#3027) to 1 in the Extended Capabilities element in the most recent mesh Beacon.
-If an AP for which dot11GCRActivated is true or a mesh STA for which dot11MeshGCRActivated is true detects that a GCR eligible STA is receiving one or more group addresses for which there is an active GCR service and it does not have a GCR agreement for the group(s), then the AP or mesh STA may alert the associated STA or peer mesh STA by sending an unsolicited individually addressed DMS Response frame that contains one DMS Status field with a GCR Response subelement per group address.
-Each DMS Status field includes a TCLAS element to identify the GCR group address, the DMSID corresponding to this GCR traffic flow, and other associated parameters.
+Robust AV Streaming was equal(#3027) to 1 in the Extended Capabilities element in the most recently received (Re)Association Request from the non-AP STA

+The non-AP STA is receiving one or more group addresses for which there is an active GCR service

+The non-AP STA does not have a GCR agreement for one or more of these group addresses.

+A mesh STA with dot11MeshGCRActivated true, may alert a peer mesh STA by sending an unsolicited individually addressed DMS Response frame that contains one DMS Status field with a GCR Response subelement per group address, if it detects that the peer mesh STA meets following conditions: (#3086)

+Mesh Robust AV Streaming was equal(#3027) to 1 in the Extended Capabilities element in the most recently received mesh beacon from the peer mesh STA

+The peer mesh STA is receiving one or more group addresses for which there is an active GCR service

+The peer mesh STA does not have a GCR agreement for one or more of these group addresses.

+(#3086)Each DMS Status field includes a TCLAS element to identify the GCR group address, the DMSID corresponding to this GCR traffic flow, and other associated parameters.
 The Status field of this DMS Status field shall be set to “GCR Advertise”.
 The associated STA may ignore the DMS Response frame, or initiate a GCR agreement for one or more of the group addresses.

 A STA may request use of the GCR service for a group address by sending a DMS Descriptor (as described in 11.22.15.1) with the following modifications: